 - Liz Shaw, Citizens Connectivity Committee

-- David Toland is the first CEO of Thrive Allen County
+- David Toland, CEO, Thrive Allen County

 Presenters and Facilitators

 Michele Anderson is the Rural Program Director for Springboard for the Arts, a community and economic development organizations for artists based in St. Paul and Fergus Falls, Minnesota.
 In 2011, she launched Springboard’s office in Fergus Falls, which, through programs like the Rural Arts and Culture Summit and the Hinge Arts Residency program, has become a hub of thought and action about arts-based community development and placemaking in rural settings.
 Michele has her B.A. in Music from Lewis and Clark College, and her M.A. in Cultural Sustainability from Goucher College, where she was awarded the inaugural Rory Turner Prize in Cultural Sustainability in 2014 for her creative nonfiction essay about Springboard’s work in mobilizing artists to foster community interaction about the former Fergus Falls State Hospital.
 In 2015, Michele was selected by the Minnesota Council of Nonprofits for their Catalytic Leader Award.
 Michele serves on the advisory board for the Center for Small Towns at the University of Minnesota, and is the chair of the Fergus Falls Human Rights Commission.
 Michele is also a musician and a writer, and lives in Fergus Falls, MN with her husband, Spencer, and their two cats.